exasol/exasol-driver-lua/doc/user_guide/user_guide.md

-# exasol-driver-lua &mdash; User Guide
+# exasol-driver-lua – User Guide

 The Exasol Driver for Lua allows you to execute queries on an Exasol database and retrieve the results.
-This user guide shows how to use the driver.
+This user-guide shows how to use the driver.

 ## Installing the Driver and Dependencies